 Understandably many people try and ‘forgive and forget’ but some are left with unresolved hurt, hidden anger or feel privately entangled and resentful.
 It seems that, despite all the books, advice and religious practices based on the idea of forgiveness it rarely has the desired impact and those involved remain caught in painful, often repeating patterns.

 This article explores an alternative perspective on forgiveness and offers a fresh path to resolution and growth.

 Individuals who describe themselves or are described by others as perfectionist may be expressing a natural innate personalty preference that has become exaggerated due to stress.
 They may also however be caught in a systemic dynamic that began long before them.

 This short article explores the roots of these kind of dynamics and offers insights into their resolution.

 Because our mind splits off the experiences, the traumas are held in the body and the embodied effects can reverberate for many years causing chronic pain and health conditions that limit the flow of life, of love and of leadership.

 This short article offers an introduction to this large subject.

-Our relationship with money is often complex and confusing.
+Our relationship with money is often complex, entangled and confused.

-This article will illuminate the many patterns, projections and dynamics in our relationship to money and explore ways of allowing the resource of money and the benefits of abundance into our lives, without guilt or confusion.
+This article illuminates some of the many patterns, projections and dynamics in our relationship with money and explores ways of allowing the benefits of abundance and money into our lives, without guilt or confusion.